Tutorial on survival modeling with applications to omics data: Data categories

 RNA-level omics data usually include messenger RNA (mRNA) expression and microRNA (miRNA) expression.
 Traditionally, DNA microarrays were used to measure the expression levels of DNA sequences called probes, which acted as a proxy for the amount of reads representing a genomic feature of interest.
 The reads of microarray expression level can be characterized by a negative binomial distribution directly, or a Gaussian distribution after log$_2$ transformation (see \hyperref[tab:DNA]{Table~\ref*{tab:DNA}}).
 Nowadays, RNA sequencing (RNA-seq) has replaced DNA microarrays, since it allows for the sequencing of the whole transcriptome, while DNA microarrays only profile predefined transcripts or gene probes. miRNAs are small noncoding regulatory RNAs that play an important role in regulating gene expression and are highly evolutionary conserved in mammals \citep{Bartel2018}.

 Protein-level omics data usually originates from mass spectrometry (MS)-based proteomics profiling of a particular cell, tissue, organ, which can detect and measure abundance levels of entire or phosphorylated proteins.
-In contrast to global proteomics with MS, TCGA consortium has produced more targeted proteomics profiles, involving a set of 180-250 protein features using reverse-phase protein arrays (RPPA) \citep{Akbani2014, Zhang2017}.
+In contrast to global proteomics with MS, TCGA consortium has produced more targeted proteomics profiles, involving a set of 180-250 protein features using reverse-phase protein arrays (RPPA) \citep{Akbani2014}.
 In contrast, The Clinical Proteomic Tumor Analysis Consortium (CPTAC) profiling has produced more than 10000 protein features using MS technology \citep{Edwards2015}.
-Protein expression data are often Gaussian distributed after log$_2$ transformation.
+Protein expression data can often be considered approximately Gaussian distributed after log2 transformation, depending on the data-generating platform.
 In global proteomics, there are often sample-specific missing values due to detection limits of protein quantification.

 Metabolite-level omics data has similar statistical properties to proteomics data, and metabolomics profiling is usually done with MS-based technologies, enabling the detection and quantification of many thousands of metabolic features simultaneously.
 Nuclear magnetic resonance (NMR) spectroscopy is the other main analytical technology to profile metabolic processes.
 An important limitation of NMR spectroscopy is its relatively low sensitivity, which may lead to relatively few detected metabolites.
 Metabolic concentrations often follow logarithmic Gaussian distribution.
 Similar to large-scale proteomics, missing values due to detection limits should be treated differently than missing values due to measurement artefacts, which are more frequent in metabolite-level omics data \citep{Sun2023}.